Basic rules and calculation of concrete floor reinforcement. Installation of rough concrete floor screed Reinforcement of the floor on the ground

 • waterproofing material;

-• draft concrete floor;
+• rough concrete floor;

-• steam and heat-insulating layer;
+• steam and heat insulation layer;

 • clean concrete floor.